Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Setup and preliminaries

 \subsection{Thermodynamic forces and entropy production}

-In order to define thermodynamic quantities, each one-way reaction $\rr$ is associated with a \emph{reverse flux} $\jjRrr$, where $\jjR=(\tilde{j}_{1},\dots,\tilde{j}_{m})$ indicates the vector of reverse fluxes.
+Each one-way reaction $\rr$ is associated with a \emph{reverse flux} $\jjRrr$, where $\jjR=(\tilde{j}_{1},\dots,\tilde{j}_{m})$ indicates the vector of all reverse fluxes.
 We sometimes refer to $\jj$ as the \emph{forward fluxes} to distinguish them from the reverse fluxes $\jjR$.
-Each reaction $\rr$ is associated with a \emph{(thermodynamic) force}, also called ``reaction affinity''.
-It is defined as the log-ratio of the forward and reverse fluxes,
+Each reaction $\rr$ is associated with a \emph{(thermodynamic) force}, sometimes called ``reaction affinity'' or ``affinity'' in the literature, defined as the log-ratio of the forward and reverse fluxes,

 We represent the forces across all reactions using the vector